Haluk Levent: Ahbap

-Accusations of crypto fraud
+Money laundering

+On 12 July 2026, Levent was taken into custody by the Istanbul Police Department's Financial Crimes Division while traveling through Bursa and was subsequently transferred to Istanbul for questioning.
+The Istanbul Chief Public Prosecutor's Office initiated an investigation covering charges such as violating the Law on Associations, money laundering, and membership in a criminal organization.
+Prosecutors claim that earthquake relief funds and public donations intended for Ahbap were funneled into private bank accounts instead of being used for their humanitarian purposes.
+According to the official statement, approximately 120 million TL was allegedly transferred from the charity's accounts to a personal account belonging to Levent's assistant, which Levent reportedly used to buy multiple real estate properties.
+The prosecutor's office also alleged that hundreds of millions of Liras, amounting to up to 990 million TL in volume and causing significant losses up to 390 million TL, were routed through associated accounts to betting platforms between 2020 and 2026.
+Law enforcement officials indicated that the immediate operation to take Levent into custody was triggered by allegations that he was actively preparing to leave the country while already subject to an active travel ban.

+The scope of the crackdown extended beyond Levent himself, as police raided the offices of Ahbap and conducted searches at multiple addresses.
+18 suspects, including Levent, were taken into custody as part of the operation.
+Searches carried out at the suspects' addresses led to the seizure of a large quantity of digital material, cash, gold, cheques, promissory notes and various documents.

+Other legal issues and cryptocurrency-related fraud

 In 2024, his name appeared in social media promotions for a blockchain initiative called Nigella World, which allegedly saw its token price collapse soon after the online promotion camping, leaving investors with losses.
 Critics accused the project's founder of failing to address concerns and claimed Levent's public endorsement had encouraged participation.
 Levent later denied any intention to mislead investors, emphasizing he was not involved in managing Nigella World's day-to-day operations.

 Levent has also been associated with Nigella Chain, a platform under the Nigella World umbrella offering blockchain-based solutions in areas such as food safety and agricultural technology.
 In a 2024 LinkedIn post, Nigella World announced the launch of the "Nigella Blockchain Academy", crediting Levent's contributions and outlining plans to expand blockchain applications to finance, healthcare, and supply chain management.

 Additionally, Levent collaborated with a local crypto exchange on the "HALUK" token, which was promoted as a charitable endeavor.
 While these ventures initially attracted public interest, they also drew criticism regarding transparency and the volatility of new digital assets.

-As of this writing, no formal legal action has been taken against Levent in relation to these projects.
+In June 2026, Istanbul Anadolu 24th Enforcement Criminal Court ruled in a case concerning two dishonoured cheques issued by Levent.
+The court imposed a judicial fine of approximately ₺70 million for two separate cheques and barred him from issuing cheques or opening new cheque accounts.